theblaisecode/notification-page/README.md

 # Frontend Mentor - Notification Page

-This is a Frontend Mentor challenge built on HTML and CSS only (fully responsive on all screens).
+This is a Frontend Mentor challenge built on HTML, CSS, and JavaScript only (fully responsive on all screens).

 ## The Aim